d4nQw3rty/the-art-of-development-blog/README.md

 # 📖 Blog app <a name="about-project"></a>

-**Tangled** Is a fully functional website that shows the list of posts and to interact with them by adding comments and liking posts.
+**The Art of Development** Is a fully functional website that shows the list of posts and to interact with them by adding comments and liking posts.

 ## 🛠 Built With <a name="built-with"></a>